 Students are paid on a bi-weekly schedule.

-The 2021 TD1 Form indicates how much in taxes will be withheld from your paycheck.
+The TD1 Personal Tax Credits Return form indicates how much in taxes will be withheld from your paycheck.
 Submit the completed form to firstname.lastname@example.org.

-You can access your T4 slip, Statement of Remuneration Paid, for the past calendar year of work through your ADP account.
+You can access your T4 slip, Statement of Remuneration Paid, for the past calendar year of work through your ADP account by following these instructions.
 If you have not registered for ADP, your form will be mailed to you.
 For example, a student beginning work September 2022 would receive a 2022 T4 slip by February 2023.

 On the Job